1992 San Diego Chargers season: Week 7: at Indianapolis Colts

-Strong play at the start and finish of the game saw the Chargers past Indianapolis.
-After taking the opening kickoff, they drove 81 yards on 8 plays without facing a third down.
+After taking the opening kickoff, San Diego drove 81 yards on 8 plays without facing a third down.
 Bernstine scored from the 25, hurdling the final potential tackler on his way to the end zone.
 After the Colts went three-and-out, Humphries immediately aimed a long pass at Lewis, who caught the ball and gained 62 yards before being brought down at the Colt 6.
 Bernstine ran for 4 and 2 yards on the next two plays, and the Chargers led 14–0 less than nine minutes into the game.

-Jeff George led his team 80 yards in response, halving the deficit with a touchdown pass.
-San Diego responded by driving into Colt territory, but Bernstine fumbled and Quentin Coryatt recovered at his own 28.
-Following an exchange of punts, Indianapolis drove from their own 20 to a 3rd and goal at the Charger 3, whereupon Darren Carrington intercepted a misplaced George pass in the end zone.
+After Jeff George's first touchdown pass, San Diego responded by driving into Colt territory, but Bernstine fumbled and Quentin Coryatt recovered at his own 28.
+Following an exchange of punts, Indianapolis drove from its own 20 to a 3rd and goal at the Charger 3, whereupon Carrington intercepted a misplaced George pass in the end zone.
 San Diego crossed midfield before Humphries, too, was intercepted.
 The Colts moved into field goal range, but Dean Biasucci was wide left with 14 seconds left in the half.

-The turnovers continued in the second half, with Rolling forcing a fumble that Gary Plummer recovered at the Colt 20, setting up Carney's 23-yard field goal.
+The turnovers continued in the second half, with Rolling forcing a fumble that Gary Plummer recovered at the Colts 20, setting up Carney's 23-yard field goal.
 George quickly led his team to a 1st and goal from the 8, but Carrington claimed his second end zone interception.
-On their next drive, San Diego committed their third turnover in opposition territory, Humphries fumbling when sacked.
+On their next drive, San Diego committed its third turnover in opposition territory, Humphries fumbling when sacked.
 This time, George capitalized with his second touchdown pass of the game.
 San Diego came straight back with an 80-yard, 7-play touchdown drive.
-Bernstine carried four times for 39 yards, and Eric Bieniemy scored his first career touchdown from the 2, early in the final quarter.
+Bernstine carried four times for 39 yards, and Bieniemy scored his first career touchdown from the 2-yard line early in the final quarter.
 Byrd intercepted George early in the next drive, returning it 20 yards for an apparent touchdown.
-A penalty on Sean Vanhorse wiped out the score, but Leslie O'Neal recovered a fumble two plays later, and Humphries ran in a touchdown two plays later.
+A penalty on Sean Vanhorse wiped out the score, but O'Neal recovered a fumble two plays later, and Humphries ran in a touchdown two plays later.
 A further fumble, caused by Mims's sack on George, was recovered by Rolling.
 That set up a Carney field goal for the game's final points.

 Bernstine had 23 carries for 150 yards (this would stand as the best total of his career), with two touchdowns.
 However, he left late in the game with a shoulder dislocation, and spent the next seven games on injured reserve.
 San Diego committed three turnovers, the Colts five.